by Carolyn Thomas ♥ @HeartSisters

 - lower triglycerides (a fat in your blood)

 Cholesterol-lowering drugs work in a variety of ways to improve your heart health.
 Some change the way the liver processes cholesterol and fat.
-Others affect the way your body digests nutrients, or prevent cholesterol from flowing through your blood vessels.
+Others affect the way your body digests nutrients, or prevent cholesterol from clumping through your blood vessels.

 Statins (Lipitor, Crestor) lower LDL bad cholesterol levels and may keep fatty cholesterol streaks from forming in your blood vessels.
 Tell your doctor immediately if you experience severe muscle pain or other serious side effects of statins.